vasu31dev/playwright-ts-template/docs/Utilities.md

 In this example, we're using various functions from `locator-utils` to handle frames:

 1. `getFrameLocator(frameInput: string | FrameLocator):`: This function returns a FrameLocator object for the given Xpath or CSS selector.
-The selector parameter is a string representing the Xpath or CSS selector of the frame you want to locate
+The selector parameter is a string representing the Xpath or CSS selector of the frame you want to locate.

 2. `getLocatorInFrame(frameInput: string | FrameLocator, input: string | Locator):`: This function returns a Locator object inside the frame.
 The frameInput parameter is a string or Locator representing the frame that you want to locate the element with and the input parameter is a string or Locator of the element you want to locate inside the frame.